-I saw some really great potential ‘talking’ buddies in the sites and it was especially great when we could mutually help each other since I spoke their desired practice language.
+I saw some really great potential ‘talking’ buddies on the sites and it was especially great when we could mutually help each other since I spoke their desired practice language.
 However, I didn’t end up managing to speak to anyone relevant because I got banned for “using a celebrity or stock image”.
-Apparently, as a blogger, I’m now a celebrity?
+Apparently, as a blogger, I’m now a celebrity.
 Score!

 The largest negative I found on these sites is that as a female, I was contacted by so many irrelevant men who do not speak my desired practice languages.
 They’re just looking to use the sites as dating sites… grr.

 The best way to learn a language is an immersion into the country, the culture, and its society.
 Ave studied Spanish in Spain, which is where she met her Spanish husband.
 The fact that she was learning the language while being immersed in Spanish society contributed greatly to her ability and speed to catch the language.